0silverback0/Ig-clone/README.md

 3. Scan the QR code displayed in the terminal or Expo DevTools in your browser.

 4. The app will be compiled and launched on your device.

+## Contributing
+We welcome contributions!
+If you have any bug fixes, features, or improvements, feel free to open an issue or submit a pull request following our contribution guidelines.

+### License
+This project is licensed under the MIT License.